cgeneske/CyberArkEPMLCDLifecycle/README.md

 - One of the following CyberArk Privilege Access Management (PAM) platforms:
     - CyberArk Privilege Access Management (PAM) Self-Hosted v11.6+
-    - CyberArk Privilege Cloud (Standard/Standalone) (i.e. `subdomain.privilegecloud.cyberark.com`)
+    - CyberArk Privilege Cloud (Any Version)
 - CyberArk Endpoint Privilege Management (EPM) SaaS
 - PAM and EPM API credentials added to CyberArk PAM (CCP) or Windows Credential Manager
 - PowerShell v5 or greater

->**NOTE**: For Privilege Cloud customers on the Shared Services platform (i.e. `subdomain.cyberark.cloud`), there is a new capability coming soon to Privilege Cloud Discovery that will natively integrate with EPM for discovering and naturally on-boarding local accounts to be managed via LCD.
-For more information on this capability, be sure to reach out to your CyberArk account team.
+>**NOTE**: For Privilege Cloud customers on the Shared Services platform (i.e. `subdomain.cyberark.cloud`), there is also a New EPM Discovery capability that will natively integrate with EPM for discovering and on-boarding local accounts to be managed via LCD.
+For more information on this capability, see CyberArk documentation [here](https://docs.cyberark.com/PrivCloud-SS/Latest/en/Content/Privilege%20Cloud/privCloud-accounts-discovery-service.htm)

 ## Deployment Overview
-1. Prepare a purpose-dedicated CyberArk PAM User (CyberArk Authentication) - See [PAM API User Creation and Permissions](#pam-api-user-creation-and-permissions)
+1. Prepare a purpose-dedicated CyberArk PAM API User - See [PAM API User Creation and Permissions](#pam-api-user-creation-and-permissions)

 2. Prepare a purpose-dedicated CyberArk EPM User - See [EPM API User Creation and Permissions](#epm-api-user-creation-and-permissions)